 Looking for the perfect French restaurant in Singapore?
 Here’s our guide to the best tables for Francophiles.

 For a long time, French has been the cuisine of fine dining in Singapore.
-It still is, but thankfully for our wallets, there are now more French restaurants (and bistros) in Singapore serving pates, oyster mignonettes, foie gras, croque monsieurs and other classics that are kind on your wallet.
-Ahead, we’ve put together a big list of places to indulge in glorious Gallic fare – from fancy restos for a special occasion to casual and breezy spots.
+It still is, but thankfully for our wallets, there are now more French restaurants (and bistros) in Singapore serving pates, oyster mignonettes, croque monsieurs and other classics that are kind on your wallet.
+Ahead, we’ve put together a big list of places to indulge in glorious Gallic fare – from fancy restaurants for a special occasion to casual and breezy outdoor spots.

 Best French restaurants in Singapore